 ~ Liz L.

 This is very true.
 I used the key word method to study for a final, and it really worked.

 ~ Tammy O., Dalton State College, Georgia USA

 Your brain power and memory are not fixed quantities.
 You can improve both by learning memory skills and improving the health of your brain.

-It's my goal to help you learn faster and remember more in every area of your life.
-This website shows you the way.
+It is my goal to help you learn faster and remember more in every area of your life.
+This website helps show the way.